 Whenever you’re practicing, alignment is all too important.
 If you’re not lined up at your target, how can you expect to hit it there?

 Many mats come with alignment guides for your feet and clubface.
 This feature takes care of alignment for you.
 If you’re serious about getting better or struggle with alignment, look for a mat with this feature.

 You can’t always make it to the course to work on your game.
 Sometimes it’s gloomy winter weather, other times it’s just by choice.
 If you choose to put your clubs up during the offseason, more power to you… However, if you’re like us here at Golfer’s Authority, you yearn to keep a club in your hands when you can’t make it to the course.

 That’s where mats come in.
-Mats have different sizes and shapes like 5 x 5, 10 x 10 bigger, 4 x 5, 3 x 5, 5 x 4, 3 x 4 oval shapes square shapes etc. The mats are to replace the hitting area of a golf course.
-You don’t need a huge space to practice in a simulator or, just hit balls into a net.
-No matter your at-home practice setup, you’re going to need a ,att.
+Mats have different sizes and shapes like 5 x5, 7 x10, 8 x 10, 9 x 10, 10 x 10 bigger, another sizes 4 x 7.
+4 x 5, 3 x 5, 5 x 4, 3 x 4 oval shapes square shapes etc. The mats are to replace the hitting area of a golf course.
+You don’t need a huge space to practice in a simulator or, just hit balls into a net return.
+No matter your at-home practice setup, you’re going to need a mat.
 While a net is an easy piece of practice equipment to overlook, it’s vitally important.
-Hitting mats have great durability and are there to use them for a long time.
-Some of them come with rubber tee and are good for fat shots.
+Hitting mats have great durability and are there to use them for a long time hitting golf balls.
+Some of them come with rubber tee which are good for fat shots and some with wooden tee for turf.
+Some hitting stance mat have have net return for better quality hitting and improving the golf game.
+Often passionate golfers combine their real turf hitting golf mats with golf simulator and launch monitor to master their golf swing and game.
 When you purchase a mat that’s practical for you, your practice will become more efficient and, it just might help you shoot lower scores.